Understanding Childhood Apraxia of Speech: A Parent's Guide

 • Unusual stress patterns in their speech

 Here's something that might surprise you: children with apraxia often develop quite sophisticated ways to communicate without words.
 They might become excellent at gestures, pointing, or even developing their own little sign system.
-While this shows their cleverness and determination to communicate, it can also be a sign that verbal communication is particularly challenging for them.
+Such behaviour demonstrates their cleverness and determination to communicate, but it can also indicate that verbal communication is particularly challenging for them.

 Getting an Apraxia of Speech Diagnosis

-If you're checking off some of these boxes for your child, you're likely wondering: what happens now?
+If your child meets some of these criteria, you may be wondering what next steps to take.
 The good news is that seeking clarity doesn’t have to feel overwhelming, especially when you’re dealing with experienced professionals who know what warning signs to look for.

-What sets us apart from other area speech therapy folks?
+What sets us apart from other speech therapists in the area?
 At CommuniKids Speech, our comprehensive evaluations are much more than simply listening to your child talk.
-We consider the whole package — how they ratchet those jaws, what their grasp of language is, and then there’s their genius at circumvention.
+We look at the whole package: how they ratchet their jaws, their language skills, and their circumvention genius.

 During an apraxia of speech diagnosis evaluation, our Speech Pathologists will typically: